michaeluno/admin-page-framework/readme.txt

 = What is this for? =
 This is	a PHP class library that enables to create option pages and form fields in the administration panel.
 Also it helps manage to save, export, and import options.

-= I've written a useful class and functions.
-Do you want to include it? = The [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework") is avaiable.
+= I've written a useful class, functions, and even custom field types that will be useful for others!
+Do you want to include it? =
+The [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework") is avaiable.
 Raise an [issue](https://github.com/michaeluno/admin-page-framework/issues) first and we'll see if changes can be made.

 = How can I contribute to improving the documentation? =